Get Certified

 Rules and Testing Procedures

-To ensure fairness, all vendors must follow these rules:
+To ensure fairness, all technology vendors must follow these rules:

 • MTC distributes test site maps at 7:45 AM on exam day at the assigned meeting location.